174: No Such Thing As A Manta Ray

 Okay, my fact this week is that Guinness World Records have entries for most mousetraps released on the tongue, most matchsticks extinguished by the tongue, and most fan blades stopped by the tongue.

 Wow.
-Is it all the same guy?
+It's all the same guy?
 No, different guys.

 It's really not that.